dhbw-elysium/elysium/readme.md

 ### License

-The Laravel framework is open-sourced software licensed under the [MIT license](http://opensource.org/licenses/MIT)
+The Laravel framework and elysium is open-sourced software licensed under the [MIT license](http://opensource.org/licenses/MIT)